altValue/react-marathon/README.md

+# How it looks like

+You can see what this code does at https://pedantic-beaver-c2d314.netlify.app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).